Can Watermarking Large Language Models Prevent Copyrighted Text Generation and Hide Training Data?

 \topic{Takeaways} Watermarking significantly increases the perplexity of generating training texts, reducing verbatim memorization likelihood.
 This is achieved with only a moderate impact on the overall quality of generated text.
 This suggests that watermark strength can be effectively tailored to balance verbatim memorization and text quality for specific applications.
-Finally, we believe that our findings directly extend to the generation of copyrighted text verbatim, as this constitutes a form of verbatim memorization of the training data.
-Since copyrighted texts are not expected to be distributed significantly differently from the rest of the training data, the probability of generating copyrighted materials under watermarking is also likely to decrease.
+Finally, we believe that our findings on WikiMIA---which does not necessarily contain copyrighted data---directly extend to the generation of copyrighted text verbatim, as this constitutes a form of verbatim memorization of the training data.
 To confirm, we run similar experiments on a dataset containing copyrighted data (BookMIA) and include the results in the Table~\ref{verbatim-bookmia}.
 Additionally, we consider finetuning Llama-7B~\cite{touvron2023llama} on BookMIA while controlling memorization by duplicating training samples.
-Detailed information about this experiment is provided in Appendix~\ref{bookmia-appendix}.
-Finally, we extend our results to \textit{approximate memorization}, which we define and discuss in Appendix~\ref{bookmia-appendix}.
+Detailed information about this experiment is provided in the appendix.